 The STI-AS in the originating SP (i.e., Service Provider A) retrieves its private key from the SKS.

-The SKS provides the private key, and the STI-AS signs the INVITE and adds an Identity header field per RFC 4474bis using the Caller-ID in the P-Asserted-Identity header field.
+The SKS provides the private key, and the STI-AS signs the INVITE and adds an Identity header field per RFC 4474bis using the CallerID in the P-Asserted-Identity header field.

 The STI-AS passes the INVITE back to the SP A CSCF.